Best Affordable Places to Live in Wisconsin in 2025

 Best Places to Live in Wisconsin for Young Adults

 When you’re just starting your adulting journey, it’s important to be in the right town in order to get a good mix of opportunities and activities.
-When also considering affordability, we recommend the following five cities for young adults in Wisconsin.
+When also considering affordability, we recommend the following three cities for young adults in Wisconsin.

 1. Milwaukee